 By Larry Dignan, ZDNet.
 See original article here.

 Managed keys is a next step to that.
-Syncplicity will enable rights management keys to be stored in the cloud or in customer data centers away from the company's servers, according to a blog post.
+Syncplicity by Axway will enable rights management keys to be stored in the cloud or in customer data centers away from the company's servers, according to a blog post.

 Managed key options give customers more granular control.
 "Key management is a hot topic in file sync and share right now," said Schultz.
 "Companies are wrestling with enforcing privacy and security.
 With us keys are truly managed by customers and we can't touch them."